gravity-ui/timeline/docs/Timeline.md

 # Timeline API Reference

 The `Timeline` class is the core component of the timeline library.
 It manages the timeline visualization, interactions, and state.
-It works in conjunction with [TimelineController](./TimelineController.md) for handling user interactions and [BaseComponentInterface](./BaseComponentInterface.md) for managing visual components.
+It works in conjunction with [TimelineController](./TimelineController.md) for handling user interactions and component interfaces for managing visual components.

 ## Overview